 In addition to the ever-present dice, French Quarter also introduces several slim decks of cards, the travel decks, which serve as both a game timer, and help make this title even more unique.

-The goal of the game is to earn the most points from your visit.
-You’ll earn points in a number of different ways: following the second line parade, seeing street performers, and visiting buildings on each of the 5 main streets in the game (Decatur, St Peter, Conti, St Ann, and Bourbon).
+The goal of the game is to earn the most points from your visit; which you’ll accomplish in a number of different ways: following the second line parade, seeing street performers, and visiting buildings on each of the 5 main streets in the game (Decatur, St Peter, Conti, St Ann, and Bourbon).
 You might also earn bonus points by traveling to a handful of buildings which offer special scoring opportunities.

 How to Play